 ~ Son Jacob Comp ~

 Son Jacob Comp Jr. (1839?- ? ) may have been born in about 1839.

 In 1870, at the age of 21, he was unmarried and lived at home with his parents in Harrison Township, Bedford County.
 That year, they were next-door neighbors to Jacob's brother and sister-in-law, Samuel and Lucy Comp.

 Son Adam A. Comp (1843?-1936) may have been born in May 1843.

 During the Civil War, Adam is believed to have served in the Union Army as a member of the 82nd Pennsylvania Infantry, Company C. He joined the army in July 1864 and received his discharge in October 1865.

 In April 1892, living in Cumberland, Allegany County, MD, he applied for a federal military pension, and it was granted.
 [Invalid App. #1.105.929 - Cert. #988.078] He received monthly payments of $6 circa 1899.

 Evidence suggests that Adam was married twice.
 His first spouse is believed to have been Amanda (?)
 (Dec.
 1846- ? ).
 They were united in matrimony in about 1869.

 In 1880, U.S. Census records show the childless couple living on Keranen Street in Cumberland, with Adam working as a carpenter.

-In 1890, when he was listed on the federal census of Civil War veterans and their widows, his address was 33 Front Street in Cumberland.
+When he was listed on the 1890 federal census of Civil War veterans and their widows, Adam's address was 33 Front Street in Cumberland.
 They remained on Front Street during the decade of the 1890s as shown on the 1900 census.